All mail should be sent to: 228 Park Avenue South, Suite 22033, NY 10003

 Economic damages will reimburse you for quantitative costs and out-of-pocket expenses.
 These include things such as:

 Noneconomic damages are meant to compensate you for things that are difficult to quantify but have affected you because of negligent behavior.
-These can include:

 Punitive damages are those reserved for the most egregious of behavior.
 They are not only negligent but are often intentional and show wanton indifference.
 Punitive damages are different from economic and non-economic damages in that they serve to punish the healthcare provider rather than compensate the victim.

 In all cases, a medical provider is bound by the accepted industry standards of their profession to ensure their patients’ safety.
-Not acting within those boundaries can have serious consequences, including:

 Not all medical mistakes are considered medical malpractice.
 In a malpractice claim, the behavior of the healthcare provider will be considered against the “accepted standard of care” in the industry, given that professional’s training and experience.